microsoft/go-sqlcmd/README.md

 `ActiveDirectoryServicePrincipal`

 This method authenticates the provided user name as a service principal id and the password as the client secret for the service principal.
-Set `AZURE_TENANT_ID` environment variable to the tenant id of the service principal.
+Provide a user name in the form `<service principal id>@<tenant id>`.
+Set `SQLCMDPASSWORD` variable to the client secret.
+If using a certificate instead of a client secret, set `AZURE_CLIENT_CERTIFICATE_PATH` environment variable to the path of the certificate file.

 ### Environment variables for AAD auth

 Some settings for AAD auth do not have command line inputs, and some environment variables are consumed directly by the `azidentity` package used by `sqlcmd`.
 These environment variables can be set to configure some aspects of AAD auth and to bypass default behaviors.
 In addition to the variables listed above, the following are sqlcmd-specific and apply to multiple methods.

-`SQLCMDAZURERESOURCE` - defines the URL of the Azure SQL database resource in the Azure cloud where the database resides.
-By default, `sqlcmd` attempts to match the DNS suffix of the server name with one of the well known Azure cloud DNS suffixes.
-If no match is found it uses `https://database.windows.net`.

 `SQLCMDCLIENTID` - set this to the identifier of an application registered in your AAD which is authorized to authenticate to Azure SQL Database.
 Applies to `ActiveDirectoryInteractive` and `ActiveDirectoryPassword` methods.